The coat of arms of the Counts of Maine

 She is my 30 x great-grandmother.

-A painting of the Siege of Chartres by Padovanino
+A photo of the Cathedral at Chartres

 The battle of Chartres